Abe Reles: Death

 In the early morning of November 12, 1941, with police guarding the door, Reles fell to his death from a window in room 623 at the Half Moon Hotel.

 It appeared he may have been trying to lower himself to the fifth floor window underneath using two bedsheets tied together and then to a four-foot length of wire that had been attached to a valve in his room.
 However, the wire knot to the valve came undone, and he fell to a second floor outdoor landing, and newspapers dubbed him "The Canary Who Could Sing, But Couldn't Fly".

 The following day, five police officers who had been guarding him were demoted.

 There was widespread speculation that he had been thrown or pushed out of the window and the room had been arranged to look like he was trying to escape.
 Reles had shown no inclination to escape from protective custody and indeed had demonstrated a fear of even being out of earshot of the police.

-On the day of his death he was to testify against Anastasia, a high-ranking member of the Cosa Nostra, and the trial was based solely on Reles's testimony.
 Frank Costello reportedly raised $100,000 to bribe these guards to kill Reles.
 In 2005 evidence was reported that NYPD Detective Charles Burns, one of Reles's police bodyguards, was involved in the disappearance and probable murder of NYC anti-corruption judge Joseph Force Crater in 1930.

 However, in 1951 a grand jury concluded Reles died accidentally during an attempted escape.

 Reles is buried in Old Mount Carmel Cemetery in Glendale, Queens.